It’s become the buzz of the Silicon Valley.

 - Support the formation of new healthy brain cells and the repair of damaged neurons

-- Increase neuroplasticity, or your brain’s ability to change
+- Promote neuroplasticity, or your brain’s ability to change

-- Anyone who wants to enhance their thinking skills, memory and focus
+- Anyone who wants to enhance their cognitive function

 - Professionals, artists and entrepreneurs who want to boost their productivity and creativity with calm, relaxed focus